Conversational Commerce agent developer's guide

 Send a request to Vertex AI Search for commerce

 You can retrieve the conversation_id from session storage.
-The request should include the new customer query(which might be a reply to the question from the previous response, the most recent refined_search.query from the previous response if the end user is acting on a refined query, or a completely new and unrelated query), and the conversationId.
-Remember to include consistent searchParams.
+The request should include the new customer query, which might be a reply to the question from the previous response.
+The request should also include the most recent refined_search.query from the previous response if the end user is acting on a refined query.
+Otherwise, it should include a completely new and unrelated query, and the conversationId.
+Remember to always include consistent searchParams.

-• Scenario 1: Single search bar and persistent conversation: If your search interface has only one main search bar or a persistent conversational window, you would generally never reset the conversationId, even if the end user types a new, seemingly unrelated query.
-The system will use the existing conversation history (tied to the conversationId) to provide contextually relevant responses.
+• Scenario 1: Single search bar and persistent conversation: If your search interface has only one main search bar or a persistent conversational window, you won't reset the conversationId, even if the end user types a new, seemingly unrelated query.
+The system uses the existing conversation history (tied to the conversationId) to provide contextually relevant responses.

 • Scenario 2: Separate conversation window and query window: If your search interface features a distinct conversational chat window and a separate, standard search query bar (such as a site-wide search box), entering a new query into the standard search bar might implicitly signal an intent to start a new, unrelated search, thus potentially leading to the conversationId being reset for that specific search action.
 However, within the dedicated conversational window, the conversationId should always be maintained for continuity.